AhmedAbogameel/logic_bomb/README.md

 ### Do not abuse this code.
 I am not responsible for any misuse of this code.
 #### Hom many times did you work hard and didn't get paid ?
 This code was created to protect myself from clients.
-A client may come to you wants to complete a project, when yuo upload the app on stores, he disappears and not pays for you.
+A client may come to you wants to complete a project, when you upload the app on stores, he disappears and not pays for you.

 ### Code is written in :
 - #### Dart